Old Goa

 Old Goa (Konkani: Pornnem Gõy; Adlem Gõy; Velha Goa) is a historical site and city situated on the southern banks of the River Mandovi, within the Tiswadi taluka (Ilhas) of North Goa district, in the Indian state of Goa.

 The city was established by the Bijapur Sultanate in the 15th century AD.
 After the Portuguese conquest of Goa, it served as capital of Portuguese Indian possessions, such as Mumbai/Bombay (Bom Bahia) territory and the state of Kochi/Cochin (Cochim), until its abandonment in the 18th century AD due to a plague.
 Under Portuguese rule, it is said to have been a city of nearly 200,000 people, from whence the spice trade was carried out across the Portuguese East Indies.
-The deserted city has been declared a World Heritage Site by the UNESCO.
+The deserted city, containing churches and convents of outstanding architectural and religious importance, has been declared a World Heritage Site by the UNESCO.
 Old Goa is approximately 10 km east of the current state capital of Panjim (Nova Goa).

 Etymology

-The name "Old Goa" was first used in the 1960s in the address of the Konkani monthly magazine, dedicated to spread the devotion of the Sacred Heart, Dor Mhoineachi Rotti, which was shifted to the Basilica of Bom Jesus in 1964.
-Postal letters were returned to the sender, as the name "Old Goa" was unknown then, according to then- and long-time editor of the monthly, the great Goan historian late Padre Moreno de Souza, SJ.
+The name "Old Goa" was first used in the 1960s in the address of the Romi Konkani monthly magazine, dedicated to spread the devotion of the Sacred Heart of Jesus, Dor Mhoineachi Rotti, which was shifted to the Basilica of Bom Jesus in 1964.
+Postal letters were returned to the sender, as the name "Old Goa" was unknown then, according to then- and long-time editor of the monthly, the great Goan historian late Father Moreno de Souza, S.J.

-The village panchayat uses the name Sé-Old Goa, while the post office and the Archaeological Survey of India use the name Velha Goa.
+The village panchayat uses the name Sé-Old Goa, while the lndia Post and the Archaeological Survey of India use the name Velha Goa.

-The place is known as Saibachem Gõy (referring to St Francis Xavier as saib, i.e., master), Pornnem Gõy, Adlem Gõy or just Gõy in Konkani.
+The place is popularly called Saibachem Gõy (referring to Saint Francis Xavier as Saib, i.e., Master), Pornnem Gõy, Adlem Gõy, or simply just Gõy in Konkani.

-"Velha Goa" should not be confused with another former Goan capital, Goa Velha, lying some villages away in the south.
-The names Vhoddlem Gõy and Thorlem Gõy refer to Goa Velha, while Gõy, besides referring to "Velha Goa"—i.e., Old Goa—also refers to the whole state of Goa in some contexts (Old Goa).
+Velha Goa should not be confused with Goa Velha lying a few miles away.
+The names Vhoddlem Gõy and Thorlem Gõy ("Big Goa") refer to Goa Velha; while Gõy, besides referring to Velha Goa ("Old Goa"), also generally refers to the entire Goa state.